 Marketing Strategy of 5 Star analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on 5 Star marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on 5 Star marketing mix, help the brand succeed in the market.

 Let us start the 5 Star Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies: